asterics/predictionary/README.md

 see full API documentation: [to API documentation](https://asterics.github.io/predictionary/docs/Predictionary.html)

 ## Acknowledgements
-Word lists for demos are taken from http://corpus.leeds.ac.uk/list.html - thanks!
+Word lists for demos are taken from the Centre for Translation Studies, University of Leeds, see http://corpus.leeds.ac.uk/list.html - thanks!